MaratKadyrov/House_prices/README.md

 - Data preprocessing
 - Feature engineering
 - Models training: Lasso, XGboost, LGBM, Catboost,
-- Hyperparameters tuning with a help of Optuna
+- Hyperparameters tuning with the help of Optuna
-- Feature analysis with a 'Feature importances' and 'Permutation importances'
+- Feature analysis with the 'Feature importances' and 'Permutation importances'
-- Best result was achieved with a blending model: __101__ place out of __4239__ with a RMSLE metric __0.11759__
+- Best result was achieved with the blending model: __101__ place out of __4239__ with a RMSLE metric __0.11759__